Jayabadhrinath/MicroROS-4DOF-Robotic-arm/README.md

 8. Launch the microros agent `ros2 run micro_ros_agent micro_micro_ros_agent serial --dev /dev/ttyACM0`.
 9. Compile and Upload the code.
 10. Use the GUI from RViz to simulate the Robot.
 Same motion will be replicated in the robot.

+PS: In the report, the circuit diagram is for a Arduino Mega microcontroller but the same concepts can be implemented for the Teensy 4.1 microcontroller.